 Arabic is clearly a language which is easier to align with Hebrew than English.
 Their scripts are similar, and their divergence occurred much more recently.
-The universes created by these languages are consequently more similar.
+The universes created by these languages are consequently similar, that is visible.
 The Quran, the holy book of Islam, is divided into 114 chapters, or surahs.
 Of these, 29 begin with initials of 1-5 letters, called the muqatta’at, or “disjoined letters”.
 The meaning of these letter groups remains unknown, and has been the subject of many different theological interpretations, including those which question their legitimacy as part of the scripture.
 Only 14 of the 28 Arabic characters are used within these acronyms, suggesting they are not random, attributions, or simply ordinal, but likely purposeful, of the same authorship, and symbolic.
 That all but 3 of the 29 are immediately followed by a reference to the surah itself also suggests intent.
 Among those who believe their authorship to be theologically significant, perhaps the most widely accepted theory is that the letter groups are among the many names of God.
 Alternatively, the letters could symbolically represent the themes contained within that chapter.
 It would indeed make sense that many of the muqatta’at are the same or similar letter groups because the Quran stresses many themes repeatedly.

 Assuming the letters have an intended significance, it is sensible to attempt assessing them from a perspective already established to view letters as significant, the Yetzirah.
 Unlike Hebrew and English, the alignment of Arabic and Hebrew is not problematic or nebulous, but almost entirely apparent and accepted.
 Equating the letters of the two languages is legitimate in this case because each of the 14 Arabic letters used in the muqatta’at has a clear, etymologically verified, Hebrew equivalent.
 Viewing the Arabic letters from a perspective aligned with the Hebrew of the Yetzirah, parallelisms are visible.
 The letter group Alif-Lam-Mim or Alef-Lamed-Mem in Hebrew, is the most common letter group preceding surah, occurring 8 times.
 This letter group contains two out of three of the “mother letters” described in the Yetzirah, Alef and Mem.
 Of the 78 total letters contained with the muqatta’at, the mother letters are disproportionally represented, occurring 32 times.
 The Arabic letter Mim, equatable to Mem, is the most common, occurring 17 times.
 Alif, equatable to Alef, occurs 11 times.
 The third is Shin, equatable with the Arabic Sin, occurring 4 times, twice in the group Ṭa-Sin-Mim with mother letter Mim.
 Of the 29 total surah, 24 contain a semitic mother letter.